 Psychotherapy is the practice of meeting with a licensed professional trained to help diagnose and treat mental and emotional problems.
 Therapy can take on various modalities and interventions, and is tailored to each individuals presenting needs.
 The most fundamental part of therapy is the caring and empathic relationship between a psychotherapist and a client.
-I utilize the following modalities within treatment, which is catered to each individuals needs and presenting issue(s):
+Rachel utilizes the following modalities within treatment, which is catered to each individuals needs and presenting issue(s):

 Acceptance and Commitment Therapy